William Lancaster Owen: Career

 In 1868 he took a commission as a First Lieutenant in the 1st Gloucestershire Engineer Volunteer Corps which he held until 29 October 1873.

 He entered the service of the Great Western Railway as assistant engineer in 1865.
 In 1872 he was Engineer to the Monmouthshire Railway and Canal Company, but returned to the Great Western Railway in 1875 where he remained until retirement in 1891.

 He was responsible for some important works on the Great Western Railway including the rebuilding of Newport railway station in 1878, Torquay railway station in 1878 and Penzance railway station in 1879, and also the conversion from broad gauge to standard gauge of the Hereford to Bristol line with J.W.
 Armstrong.
-In 1885 he succeeded his father as Chief Civil Engineer of the Great Western Railway.
+Upon his father's retirement as Chief Engineer of the Great Western Railway in 1885, he took over responsibility for new engineering works.

 He was elected an Associate of the Institute of Civil Engineers in 1874 and made a Member on 28 March 1882.